 - Weight: 910g

 This Canon has been redesigned for improved efficiency and speed.
 The sensor is the same as Canon EOS 70D, but the built and optics and been greatly enhanced.
 The microlenses have been improved for better light transmission, which results in enhanced image quality at higher ISOs.
-Then this camera’s native sensitivity range of ISO 100-16,000 is also quite impressive with expansion settings taking it up to ISO 51,200.
+This camera’s native sensitivity range of ISO 100-16,000 is also quite impressive, with expansion settings taking it up to ISO 51,200.

-Then its autofocus system is also widely respected as it improves upon it with a 65-point system, with all points being the more sensitive cross-type.
+Its autofocus system is also widely respected as it improves upon it with a 65-point system, with all points being the more sensitive cross-type.
 Furthermore, the central point is a dual-cross type at f/2.8, sensitive down to f/8, and claimed to function down to -3EV.
-Then this Canon also has EOS iTR AF and AI Servo AF III autofocus technologies, which give the users a selection of six shooting scenarios to customize the AF system.
+This Canon also has EOS iTR AF and AI Servo AF III autofocus technologies, which give the users a selection of six shooting scenarios to customize the AF system.

 This provides the best chances of keeping a moving subject sharp.
-It also features phase-detection focusing (Dual Pixel AF) in Live View and Video mode, which leads to smoother, as well as faster focusing than contrast detection alone.
+It also features phase-detection focusing (Dual Pixel AF) in Live View and Video mode, which leads to smoother and faster focusing than contrast detection alone.

 Further good news for Canon users is that this camera also benefits keen videographers.
 It can record Full HD video in MOV or MP4 format at up to 60p in NTSC mode or 50p in PAL.
 The absence of 4k is a drawback, but the rest of the features make up for it.
 It also has an HDMI port for clean uncompressed (4:2:2) feed to external recorders.
 Then there are ports for both microphones and headphones for enhanced sound recording as well as monitoring.

-Then this camera also boasts a 3-inch 1,040,000-dot LCD screen that is perfect for composing Movies or images in Live View mode.
-Even though it is fixed and doesn’t have touchscreen capability, it provides bright and clear means of viewing.
+This camera also boasts a 3-inch 1,040,000-dot LCD screen that is perfect for composing Movies or images in Live View mode.
+Even though it is fixed and doesn’t have touchscreen capability, it provides bright and clear viewing.

 Other complementary features this camera has included an intervalometer for shooting time-lapse sequences, multiple exposure mode, a Flicker detection option for more consistent exposure, a built-in compass, and GPS, which enable geotagging of images, and many more.

-Other highlights, such as advanced HDR capability, which allows recording of a sequence of three raw files as well as the composite JPEG image that is created in-camera, are also there.
+Other highlights, such as advanced HDR capability, which allows recording a sequence of three raw files and the composite JPEG image created in-camera, is also there.
 It also sports a higher capacity LP-E6 battery, which increases life.
-There are also dual card slots: one for accepting SD/SDHC/SDXC media while other for cards compatible with CompactFlash (CF).
+There are also dual card slots: one for accepting SD/SDHC/SDXC media while the other for cards compatible with CompactFlash (CF).
 The only disappointment here is that this EOS 7D Mark II doesn’t feature Wi-Fi connectivity.

-All in all, the EOS 7D Mark II is one of the Canon’s best APS-C format DSLR to date.
-From the new sensor and processing engine to advanced metering and AF systems, it has bagged all the features increasing its appeal for all sorts of photographers.
+All in all, the EOS 7D Mark II is one of Canon’s best APS-C format DSLR to date.
+The new sensor and processing engine to advanced metering and AF systems have bagged all the features increasing its appeal for all sorts of photographers.